KARTIK01/dexterousmusic/README.md

 ```

-* Use PrettyLogger instead of Lod
+* Use PrettyLogger instead of Log

 ```
 #!java